-3.1.1 Reducing Energy Use
+3.1.2 Reducing Energy Use

-In FY 2021, PNNL's energy intensity for "Goal Subject" buildings was 177.4 kBtu/gross square foot (gsf), a net increase of approximately 6.4% compared to the FY 2015 baseline and a 6.7% increase versus last year.
-For "Excluded" buildings, energy intensity was 357.4 kBtu/gsf, a 5.7% decrease compared to the FY 2015 baseline and a 0.3% increase versus last year.
+In FY 2022, PNNL's energy intensity for "goal subject" buildings was 184.4 thousand British thermal units (kBtu)/gross square foot (gsf), a net increase of approximately 9.5% compared to the FY 2015 baseline and a 3.3% increase versus last year.
+For "excluded" buildings, energy intensity was 244.8 kBtu/gsf, a 62% decrease compared to the FY 2015 baseline and a 46% decrease versus last year.
+Buildings that are excluded for being high energy intensity use (e.g., data center or super computers), or fully serviced leased buildings with no utility data, or buildings with partial year energy data (e.g., new buildings).
+However, excluded building energy intensity decreases are largely driven by the addition of skewed energy users from new buildings coming online.